For-Rename/401-Final-Project/user_stories.md

 ### Feature Tasks

-- As an employee must log in first in order to check-in/check out
+- As an employee must log in first in order to check in/check out
-- As an employee I need to press a button in order to check-in/out.
+- As an employee, I need to press a button in order to check in/out.
 -  Save any interaction that could be modified.

 ### Acceptance Tests